 - Consult with the DGSA about the mechanisms of exam distribution and collection.

-All doctoral students at Duke are required to complete Responsible Conduct of Research training.
+ALL matriculating Ph.D. students in English at Duke University are required to complete 12 hours in RCR training.

 Topic and Committee